 Once all of your ingredients have reached room temperature, start preheating your oven to 220°C (430°F) for one large cheesecake, or 210°C (410°F) for mini cheesecakes.

-Microwave at 600W for 20 second intervals, mixing each time.
-Do this until the cheese has fully melted and combined with the milk.
+Microwave at 600W in 20-second intervals and mix well each time.
+Repeat until the cheese has fully melted and combined with the milk.

-Tip: If the cream cheese is still a bit firm, you can add it to the bowl and microwave again for 20-40 seconds to soften it.
+If the cream cheese is still firm and difficult to mix, add it to the bowl and microwave again for 20-40 seconds to soften it.
 (This will also help melt the butter and sugar if necessary.)

-The key to making this cheesecake extra smooth and silky is to mix gently once the eggs are added.
+The key to making this cheesecake extra smooth and silky is to gently mix the cheesecake batter once the eggs are added.
 Eggs tend to become airy and create bubbles in the mixture if mixed too roughly.

 Add the egg to the cheesecake batter one third at a time and mix it gently with a silicone spatula or wooden spoon to avoid creating too many air bubbles.

-To ensure your mixture is smooth, pour it through a fine mesh sieve into another bowl.
-This will catch any bits that didn't mix in properly, especially during the steps with gentle mixing.
+Pour your mixture through a fine mesh sieve into another bowl to ensure it is smooth.
+This will catch any bits of egg, flour or anything that didn’t mix in properly, especially during those steps with gentle mixing.

-Next, pour the cheesecake mixture over the caramel.
-Tap the cake tin on the counter a few times and pop any stubborn air bubbles on the surface with a tooth pick.
+Pour the cheesecake mixture over the caramel.
+Tap the pan on the counter a few times and pop any stubborn air bubbles on the surface with a tooth pick.

 Place the cheesecake on the top shelf and bake for approximately 15-25 minutes or until the top starts to brown.
 (For miniature size, reduce this to 12-15 minutes.)